ablab/quast/README.md

 When a reference is given:

-* Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (metaQUAST only) or local).
+* Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (metaQUAST only), interhaplotype translocations (dipQUAST only) or local).
 * Number and total length of unaligned contigs.
 * Numbers of mismatches and indels, over the assembly and per 100 kb.
+* Number of cases of missed heterozygosity (dipQUAST only).
 * Genome fraction %, assembled part of the reference.
+* Genome fraction % of haplotype 1 / haplotype 2, assembled parts of each haplotype reference (dipQUAST only).
 * Duplication ratio, the total number of aligned bases in the assembly divided by the total number of those in the reference.
 If the assembly contains many contigs that cover the same regions, its duplication ratio will significantly exceed 1.
 This occurs due to multiple reasons, including overestimating repeat multiplicities and overlaps between contigs.